ProAccess/place-image/readme.md

 ### Use the format-specific *‘`pdf:`’* prefix for pdf/latex image parameters

 For pdf and latex documents, you’ll want to make liberal use of the document type prefix *‘pdf:’* with your image parameters.
+This will cause the parameter value to override a default or other specified value.
 For example, if you’ve specified a width of 50% for a float-right image but the pdf version extends below the bottom margin, you may be able to resolve the issue by specifying a different image width for pdf/latex documents, like this:

 `![My caption](my-image.jpg){position=float-right width=40% pdf:width=35% cap_label="My Figure" pdf_adjust_lines=12}`

+This should cause the image to appear at 35% width for a pdf or latex doc format, while it will appear at 40% width for any other doc format.

 Alternatively, you may elect not to float the image in a pdf/latex doc with the position parameter like this: